ash-project/ash/README.md

   contain *part* of the filter, requiring that the whole thing is covered by all of the `and`s at least
 * add `init` to checks, and error check their construction when building the DSL
+* Support filtering side loads.
+Especially useful in authorization code?
+* Booleans need to not support `nil` values.
+That has to be a different type. boolean filter/authorization logic is greatly enhanced if that is the case.